The 5 Best Types of Boat Flooring Materials to Put Underfoot

 Vinyl rolls are known for their ease of installation and sleek modern look.
 Glue-down linoleum may be used with waterproof glue in corridors and cabins of large yachts and boats.

 |Boat Cleaning Wipes make quick work of drips, smudges and other mishaps on vinyl boat flooring.|

-Make quick work of drips, smudges and the inevitable splosh of sunscreen on your vinyl floors with Better Boat boat cleaning wipes.
+Check Price on Amazon - Make quick work of drips, smudges and the inevitable splosh of sunscreen on your vinyl floors with Better Boat boat cleaning wipes.
 Formulated with titanium dioxide, they leave a protective finish and offer UV protection on leather and plastic as well as vinyl.
 Don't leave shore without them!

 3. Specialty Paints